 Regarding the award, Community Services Director Anne Ryan shared, “Healthy communities are created by healthy economies, and when we support our local tanners a cascade of health benefits result- for the grower, the consumer, and the community as a whole.
 Sandoval County Senior Programs’ staff has done a remarkable job of helping to ensure food security for Sandoval Seniors.
 This award was hard earned and is well deserved.”

 The Golden Chile Award Program is managed and organized by the NM Grown Coalition, a network of public institutions, community-based organizations, and individuals working together to strengthen community food systems across New Mexico.
 Golden Chile Award levels include Golden Chile, Blossom, Sprout, and Seed.
 Applicant programs are evaluated in the following categories and must have at least one or more of the five core areas below:

 - NM Grown Cafeteria Promotions and Culturally Aligned Materials

 For more information about New Mexico Grown and the Golden Chile Awards, please visit: https://www.nmhealth.org.

-Sandoval County encompasses 3,714 square miles of diverse geography and has a population of approximately 151,000 people.
-It includes the incorporated municipalities of Bernalillo, Cuba, Corrales, Jemez Springs, Rio Rancho, San Ysidro, and the Town of Cochiti Lakes as well as numerous unincorporated communities, and all or portions of 10 Indian pueblos and all or portions of two Tribal entities/lands.
-For more information, please visit: www.sandovalcountynm.gov.
+Sandoval County, the fastest-growing county in New Mexico, encompasses 3,714 square miles of diverse geography and has a population of approximately 151,000 people.
+It includes the incorporated municipalities of Bernalillo, Cuba, Corrales, Jemez Springs, Rio Rancho, San Ysidro, and the Town of Cochiti Lake as well as numerous unincorporated communities, and all or portions of 12 Indian Pueblos and Tribal Nations.